Stateless society

 A stateless society is a society that is not governed by a state.
-In stateless societies, there is little concentration of authority; most positions of authority that do exist are very limited in power and are generally not permanently held positions; and social bodies that resolve disputes through predefined rules tend to be small.
-Stateless societies are highly variable in economic organization and cultural practices.
+In stateless societies, there is little concentration of authority.
+Most positions of authority that do exist are very limited in power, and they are generally not permanent positions, and social bodies that resolve disputes through predefined rules tend to be small.
+Different stateless societies feature highly variable economic systems and cultural practices.